BIOLOGY FOR LIFE

 Null Hypothesis:

-"There is not a significant difference between the groups; any observed differences may be due to chance and sampling error."
+"There is not a significant difference between the groups; any observed differences may be due to random variation."

 For example: